-Your garage can be more than just an area to park your vehicles in Suffolk/Nassau County.
+Your garage can be more than just an area to park your vehicles in Long Island.
 It can be a workshop, give extra storage and more.
 But when you’re out there more often, it needs to be a comfy temperature.

 Garages don’t typically have the ductwork required for common heating and cooling systems.
 While you can install ductwork, it’s not the most economical option.
 The best way to heat your garage is by adding a ductless comfort system, like a mini-split system or a garage heater.